 IZOD IndyCar Series

-FAST FACTS: With his second place finish and 12th Indy car podium, he jumped to seventh in series points with 66… Was his seventh Champ/Indy car race here, eighth overall, and first for his father’s team.
-His previous best start/finish here came in 2007 when he started fifth but the pit strategy of others and slow fuel flow related to teething problems for the all-new Panoz Champ Car on two stops limited his finish to eighth place.
+FAST FACTS: Will be his seventh Champ/Indy car race here, eighth overall, and first for his father’s team.
+His best start/finish here came in 2007 when he started fifth but the pit strategy of others and slow fuel flow related to teething problems for the all-new Panoz Champ Car on two stops limited his finish to eighth place.
 In the 2006 Champ Car Atlantic Series race here he started seventh and finished fifth.
-He was in podium contention several times but various challenges took him out of that possibility… This is Rahal’s first full season at RLL, sixth in the IZOD IndyCar Series and seventh in a top open wheel racing series (CCWS 2007)… The Ohio native recorded 92 starts between the Champ Car World Series and IZOD IndyCar Series (2007 – 2012) capturing one win, two poles, 19 top-five and 44-top 10 finishes.
+He was in podium contention several times but various challenges took him out of that possibility… This is Rahal’s first full season at RLL, sixth in the IZOD IndyCar Series and seventh in a top open wheel racing series (CCWS 2007)… The Ohio native recorded 92 starts between the Champ Car World Series and IZOD IndyCar Series (2007-2012) capturing one win, two poles, 19 top-five and 44-top 10 finishes.
 He led a total of 28 laps in 2012 – 27 at Texas Motor Speedway where he nearly claimed his second series victory but brushed the wall and finished second — had an average start of 12.4 and average finish of 11.2, earned three podium finishes and completed 87.2 percent of the laps run (1,841 of 2,111).

-FAST FACTS: Was his third race here, best start at this track and first with RLL after having driven for Dale Coyne Racing in the previous two.
+FAST FACTS: Will be his third race here, best start at this track and first with RLL after having driven for Dale Coyne Racing in the previous two.
 He qualified 22nd in 2012 but started 14th after grid penalties to Chevy-powered teams but made a mistake while running up front and finished 11th.
 In 2011, he qualified 23rd and finished 15th… Jakes is competing in his third season in the IndyCar Series and first with RLL.
-In 31 Indy car starts with Dale Coyne Racing from 2011 – 2012, his best finish was eighth at Toronto and series-best start of eighth was at Motegi… Is ranked 22nd in series standings with 40 points.
+In 31 Indy car starts with Dale Coyne Racing from 2011-2012, his best finish was eighth at Toronto and series-best start of eighth was at Motegi.

-FAST FACTS: Was his fifth race in Long Beach and first IndyCar Series race of 2013.
-The electrical charging system was not working properly so the car was losing battery power and that caused the engine to not run properly.
-The battery was changed once as was the power distribution block but neither solved the problem so it would have taken much longer to fix therefore the team was forced to retire from the race.
+FAST FACTS: Will be his fifth race in Long Beach and first IndyCar Series race of 2013.
 In 2012, he qualified 14th, started seventh after series penalties to Chevy-powered teams and retired in 22nd due to mechanical issues while driving for AJ Foyt Racing.
 In 2011, he qualified third, led 14 laps and earned his first series victory with Andretti Autosport.
 In 2010, he qualified 16th and finished 10th with Dreyer & Reinbold Racing.
 In 2009, he qualified 16th and retired in 21st after contact… RLL expanded to three entries for Long Beach with primary sponsorship from blu eCigs for the event.
 Blu eCigs is also an associate sponsor for the team for the full season.

 PHOTO AND VIDEO AVAILABLE: Media members who register on the IndyCar Series media site have access to photography and video.
 Register for access at: http://www.indycarmedia.com/pages/ApplyforAccess